exercism/bash/concepts/heredocs/about.md

 Two plus two is 4
 ```

-Quoting the delimiter (single or double quotes) prevents these expansions.
+When the delimiter is quoting (using single or double quotes), these expansions are prevented.
 The content is taken literally.
 This is like single quoted strings.